-Faculty, staff, and graduate students are encouraged to use Exchange for both email and electronic calendaring.
+Faculty, staff, and graduate students are encouraged to use Connect (Exchange) for both email and electronic calendaring.
 The Exchange server offers electronic mail, contacts and tasks as well as support for BlackBerry and web-based access.
 Exchange calendar is the booking and scheduling system used at the University of Waterloo.

 Faculty, staff, and graduate students

-First, check to see if you have an Exchange account.
+First, check to see if you have a Connect account.